Toastdeib/ppl-webapp-rest-api/README.md

 A representation of a PPL event, with the following properties:

-- **Event**: The specific PPL event; this can be one of 'East', 'West', 'Aus', and 'Online' (and 'South', if PAX South ever returns).
+- **Event**: The specific PPL event; this can be one of 'East', 'West', and 'Aus' (and 'South', if PAX South ever returns).
 - **Year**: The year for the PPL event, as a full 4-digit number (e.g. 2024).

 **Note:** This object exists more conceptually than concretely, and won't be used in any API responses.
 In the database and in request headers, events will be represented as a single hyphenated string (e.g. East-2024) for simpler keying.